tmforum-oda/oda-ca-docs/ODA-Component-Tutorial/README.md

 We can test that this component instance conforms to the ODA-Component standard by using the component CTK: Download the ODA-Component CTK from [https://github.com/tmforum-oda/oda-component-ctk/](https://github.com/tmforum-oda/oda-component-ctk/).

-Within the opa-component-ctk folder, install the ctk.
+Within the oda-component-ctk folder, install the ctk.

 ```
 npm install
 ```

-Then run the static ctk against the component envelope.
+Then run the static ctk against the component envelope, you would need to specify the correct path to the `test-instance.component.yaml` created earlier.

 ```
-npm static ../oda-ca-docs/ODA-Component-Tutorial/test-instance.component.yaml
+npm run L1-static ../ProductInventory/test-instance.component.yaml
 ```

-You shold get an output like the image below.
+You should get an output like the image below.
 If you receive any errors, fix the issue in the helm chart yaml file and try again.

 ![CTK image](./images/ctksuccess.png)